 - Good level of physical fitness

 - Desire to contribute to animal welfare and conservation efforts

 - Willingness to get hands dirty

-South Africa and the Gauteng province in particular are packed with exciting attractions.
-The reserve is about an hours’ drive from Johannesburg which is filled with art galleries and museums.
+South Africa, the Gauteng province in particular, are packed with exciting attractions.
+This reserve is about an hour drive from Johannesburg which is filled with art galleries and museums.
 While in the city you can take a tour of the country’s best known township, Soweto, or take in the atmosphere from a seat at one of the city’s excellent restaurants or popular bars.
 The city of Pretoria is just a half hour away from the park and has beautiful botanical gardens and plenty of cultural activities.

 There are also plenty of adventure activities nearby including abseiling, rock climbing and caving in the Cradle of Humankind World Heritage site, plus bungee jumping, hot air balloon safaris and skydiving.